MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - How and when to notify users of the availability of the Office installation

 ## Step 10 - Define your deployment groups and client packages
+[FROM BILL: Platorm plus channel = deployment group.
+You should ONE installation package for platform plus channel--and then update XML files]

 Deployment groups are collections of client devices that will receive the same Office bits and the same updates from the same channel.
 For example, you can define one deployment group for all the devices in your organization that meet the following requirements:

 - Tool: Office will be installed by Configuration Manager (Current Branch)